 Why cellulosic rods are the best for galvanized steel

-Using the same amperage, an E6011 or an E6010 creates a 60-70% stronger arc than other well-known rods such as the E6013 or the E7018.
-The stronger arc can burn the galvanized coating and dig deep in the metal, offering deep penetration.
+Using the same amperage, the E6011 and the E6010 create a 60-70% stronger arc than other well-known rods such as the E6013 or the E7018.
+The stronger arc can burn the galvanized coating and dig deep into the metal, offering deep penetration.

 Another advantage is that cellulosic rods have the lowest silicon content.
-This is very important when welding heavy-duty projects because silicon increases the zinc cracking defect.
+This is very important for heavy-duty projects because silicon increases the zinc cracking defect.

 Zinc cracking happens when molten zinc penetrates the bead and the heat-affected zone (HAZ), making them brittle.
 The HAZ is the area next to the bead.
 These brittle areas may crack under strong residual or external stress.

 Cellulosic flux coverings are thin, but they offer the best shielding gas protection.
 That allows not only welding under windy conditions but also wide rod manipulation.